upciti/wakemeops/docs/components/terminal.md

 __Terminal disk space navigator__

- Given a path on your hard-drive (which could also be the root path, eg. /). diskonaut scans it and indexes its metadata to memory so that you could explore its contents (even while still scanning!).
+ Given a path on your hard-drive (which could also be the root path, eg. /) diskonaut scans it and indexes its metadata to memory so that you could explore its contents (even while still scanning!).
 Once completed, you can navigate through subfolders, getting a visual treemap representation of what's taking up your disk space.
 You can even delete files or folders and diskonaut will track how much space you've freed up in this session.

 <span class="badge arch">amd64</span> <span class="badge version">0.11.0</span>

 ## [dog](https://github.com/ogham/dog)

-__A command-line DNS client.__
+__Command-line DNS client__

  A user-friendly command-line DNS client. dig on steroids